Guilty verdict in missing Maui pregnant woman's death

 Capobianco was starting to come around to the idea of having a child, his defense attorney, Jon Apo told jurors.
 Detectives, Scott’s family and even Capobianco’s friends presumed him guilty without considering other suspects, Apo said.

-After weeks of searching, police found some of her blood-stained clothing and jawbone, which ended any hope she might still be alive.
+Some of her blood-stained clothing and jawbone were later found, which ended any hope she might still be alive.

 Capobianco didn’t testify during his trial.